F14V10/image-processing-s26/README.md

 Paste a link to your repository into the MyCampus assignment box.
 Make sure that we have read rights on your repository.

 Please give us read access to your repository.
-Add `sundermann` and `goehring` on Github or `drgoehring` on FU GitLab.
+Add `goehring` on Github or `drgoehring` on FU GitLab.

 Now choose either the Docker container or PyCharm to set up your environment